Building with Bamboo

 Strength

-This material is so aesthetically pleasing that it can be used in interior design and furnishings, yet so strong it can be used for an integral construction material.
+This material is so aesthetically pleasing that it can be used in interior design and furnishings, yet it is also so strong it can be used for an integral construction material.

 In many countries around the world, particularly countries with tropical climates where forests of giant bamboos are able to grow and be harvested, there is a long tradition to using bamboos for construction.